Holding the Camera

 - Even during menu display or image playback, you can return to shooting standby by pressing the shutter button halfway.

-While looking at the screen or viewfinder, turn the dial.
+Watch the screen as you turn the dial.

 - Use this dial to set the shutter speed, aperture value, etc.

-Exposure compensation can be set by turning the control ring of RF lenses or mount adapters while pressing the shutter button halfway in P, Tv, Av, or M mode.
-Otherwise, you can assign a different function to the control ring by customizing it in [: Customize control ring] ().
+Exposure compensation can be set by turning an RF lens control ring while pressing the shutter button halfway in P, Tv, Av, or M mode.

 Each press of the button changes the information shown.